 A new list of birthstones was compiled in 1812 by the association “Jewelers of America” in an attempt to standardize the system.

 In 1870, Tiffany & Co published a pamphlet based on a Gregorian poem by an unknown author which is featured below.

 You can check prices and details or find more examples by clicking on the ring photos below.

 The February born shall find

 Freedom from passion and from care,

 If they, the Amethyst will wear.

-Most experts agree that the 12 gemstones used were the same as those set in the ceremonial Breastplate of Aaron.
+Most experts agree that the 12 gemstones used were the same as those set in the “Priestly Breastplate” according to biblical description.
 The stones represented the 12 tribes of Israel and also correspond with the 12 signs of the zodiac or months of the year.
 However, due to some debate by different cultures regarding which stones were actually used, there can be some variation.